Skip to content

 Cons

-Quite expensive when including attachments and cleaning station
+It can become expensive when including attachments and a cleaning station

-Clipping on and off the cassette is not as good as the press ins (old series 7 and series 9)
+Clipping on and off the cassette is not as good as the press in types (i.e., old S7, S8 and S9)

-Unlike the top of the range shavers mentioned including the Panasonic Arc 5 which has five cutting elements, the 7 Series has only three of these elements.
-It has 2 foils and the mid element which is a cutter to pick up flat-laying hairs and hair that grows in various directions.
+Unlike the top of the range shavers mentioned, including the Panasonic Arc 5, which has five cutting elements, the 7 Series has only three of these elements.
+It has 2 foils and a mid element (a cutter to pick up flat-laying hairs and hair that grows in various directions).

 Braun Series 7 secondary button for checking